Bulk SaveChangesSupercharge your EF Core SaveChanges by adding 'Bulk'

 When should I use BulkSaveChanges over BatchSaveChanges?

-BatchSaveChanges become slower and slower in comparisons to BulkSaveChanges when the number of entities to save grows due to the ChangeTracker.
+BatchSaveChanges become slower and slower in comparison to BulkSaveChanges when the number of entities to save grows due to the ChangeTracker.

 After a few thousands of entities, we recommend using BulkSaveChanges which is a more scalable solution.